Assistant Professor in Creative Writing

 Office: C314 Tribble Hall

-Amy Catanzano is the author of two books of poetry and one cross-genre book of fiction and poetry.
+Amy Catanzano’s work as a poet explores the intersections of art, science, and literature.
+In spring 2016 she conducted creative and scholarly research at the European Organization for Nuclear Research (CERN) in Switzerland with the support of an Archie Fund for the Arts and Humanities grant from Wake Forest University.
+Following her trip to CERN she was an invited guest at the scientific review of the NEXT experiment in dark matter research at the Canfranc Underground Laboratory in Spain and gave a lecture and poetry reading as part of the Mestizajes Programme in art, science, and literature at the Donostia International Physics Center in San Sebastián.
+She is the author of two books of poetry and one cross-genre book of fiction and poetry.
 Starlight in Two Million: A Neo-Scientific Novella (Noemi Press, 2014) received the Noemi Press Book Award for Fiction.
-Multiversal (Fordham University Press, 2009) was selected by Michael Palmer for Fordham University Press’ Poets Out Loud Prize and the PEN USA Literary Award in Poetry.
+Multiversal (Fordham University Press, 2009) received the PEN USA Literary Award in Poetry and was selected by Michael Palmer for Fordham University Press’ Poets Out Loud Prize.
 Her first book of poetry, iEpiphany, was published by Anne Waldman’s independent press, Erudite Fangs Editions, in 2008.
 Her creative work has appeared widely in literary journals such as Conjunctions, Denver Quarterly, New American Writing, and Fence.
 Her poetry has been anthologized in Naropa University’s commemoration of its 40th anniversary, Hydrogen Jukebox: 40 years of (Dis)Embodied Poetics, in Fence magazine’s A Best of Fence, and elsewhere.
-Her interests include poetry and poetics, cross-genre literature and experimental fiction, the intersections of poetry and science, ‘pataphysics, the literary avant-garde, and publishing.
-Her essays on poetry, science, and quantum poetics appear in Jacket2, Poems and Poetics, and elsewhere.
+In addition to the intersections of art, science, and literature, her creative, scholarly, and teaching interests include poetry and poetics, cross-genre and cross-cultural texts, experimental fiction, ‘pataphysics, and the literary avant-garde.
+Her speculative essays on quantum poetics appear in Jacket2, Jerome Rothenberg’s Poems and Poetics, and elsewhere.
 She has an MFA from the University of Iowa Writers’ Workshop.
-An assistant professor of English (Creative Writing, Poetry), the poet-in-residence, director of the Creative Writing Program, and co-director of the Dillon Johnston Writers Reading Series at Wake Forest University, she teaches undergraduate and graduate poetry workshops.
-Prior to teaching at Wake Forest she taught in the Jack Kerouac School of Disembodied Poetics at Naropa, where she also served as the administrative director of the Writing and Poetics Department and the managing editor of the literary journal.
+An assistant professor of English (Creative Writing, Poetry), the poet-in-residence, and co-director of the Dillon Johnston Writers Reading Series at Wake Forest, she teaches undergraduate and graduate poetry workshops and served for three years as the director of the Creative Writing Program.
+Prior to teaching at Wake Forest she taught undergraduate creative-writing workshops as well as graduate and undergraduate literature seminars in the Jack Kerouac School of Disembodied Poetics at Naropa University, where she also served as administrative director of the Writing and Poetics Department and managing editor of the literary journal.

 MFA Iowa Writers’ Workshop, University of Iowa